spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-`AppWrapper` is the top level wrapper which in a larger component could be used for layout with CSS Grid or Flexbox, in our case we're going to align the text centre.
+`AppWrapper` is the top level wrapper which in a larger component could be used for layout with CSS Grid or Flexbox, in our case we're going to align the text center.

 ![](https://thepracticaldev.s3.amazonaws.com/i/uc08zkkf4ay1hq8pkt3w.gif)

-Straight forward enough, right?
+Straightforward enough, right?
 Now the majority of the rest of the components will use the styled-components [`ThemeProvider`] which is what we're going to pass our theme to from the Context API.